outscale/terraform-provider-outscale/docs/resources/snapshot_attributes.md

 The following arguments are supported:

 * `permissions_to_create_volume_additions` - (Optional) Information about the users to whom you want to give permissions for the resource.
-    * `account_ids` - (Optional) The account ID of one or more users to whom you want to give permissions.
+    * `account_ids` - (Optional) The OUTSCALE account ID of one or more users to whom you want to give permissions.
     * `global_permission` - (Optional) If true, the resource is public.
 If false, the resource is private.
 * `permissions_to_create_volume_removals` - (Optional) Information about the users from whom you want to remove permissions for the resource.
     * `account_ids` - (Optional) The account ID of one or more users from whom you want to remove permissions.